Today I am sharing Tune hotel klia2 review aka Terminal 2 in Kuala Lumper.

-I have travelled to more than 30 countries but I never had an overnight transit until I booked the flights to Myanmar recently.
-I flew Sydney to Kuala Lumpur and the next day was the flight to Myanmar and the same process back to Sydney.
+Luckily with smart travel planning, I never had an overnight transit (solo traveled over 30 countries) until recently when I flew to Myanmar.
+I went from Sydney to Kuala Lumpur and the next day was the flight to Myanmar and the same process back to Sydney.
 My layover was 21 hours when going to Myanmar and coming back it was 17 hours.
-I didn’t want to go out to the city and wanted to stay within walking approximately to the airport for ease and convenience.
+I didn’t want to go out to the city in KL and wanted to stay within walking approximately to the airport for ease and convenience.

-When researching about hotels near KLIA2, I came across tune hotels frequently and wonder if it was worth to stay here.
-If you have the same question in mind, continue reading as I share my experience.
-Enjoy!
+When researching hotels near KLIA2, I came across tune hotels frequently and wonder if it was worth staying here.
+If you have the same question in mind, continue reading as I share my experience!

 The first thing you notice when you walk in is the check-in desk of course and beautiful library on your right!
 I could get lost in books for hours but this time I was a bit tired so, was just happy to know it was there if I wanted to read.

 There was a fast lane check-in available on the right and it was smooth and fast as its name.
 Staffs were polite and helpful.

 From the check-in desk, you could only see a side of the giant wall on the left.
 So, I had to go and admire it for myself which meant woke up early to take a photo without guests 🙂